Petit-Alexandre/alexandre-app-store/README.md

-## Umbrel Community App Store Template
+## Alexandre Petit App Store App Store

-This repository is a template to create an Umbrel Community App Store.
+This repository contains the Alexandre Petit Umbrel App Store.
+This app store is a community app store that is not maintained by the Umbrel team.
+It is maintained by Alexandre Petit.
 These additional app stores allow developers to distribute applications without submitting to the [Official Umbrel App Store](https://github.com/getumbrel/umbrel-apps).

 ## How to use: